mrspeaker/pickpocket/README.md

     * rename-if-overwriting option
   * proper error handling for file operations
   * allow ~ for home path
+  * option to copy file to clipboard on select

   * [done] toggle off selected thumbnail
   * [done] defocus current tab when in modal